 A cleanser should be applied after you’ve thoroughly removed all makeup and impurities with a natural cleanser.
 Gently pat your skin semi-dry and apply a clean, natural toning mist such as Annmarie’s Botanical Hydration Mist with Immortelle, Neroli Toning Mist, or Rosemary Toning Mist to slightly damp skin using a cotton pad or clean hands.
 Follow with one of our moisturizers.

-If you take a look at our ingredient lists, you’ll notice our toning mists only contain aloe leaf juice, floral waters, and natural herbs and extracts, most of which are organically grown or wildcrafted.
+If you take a look at our ingredient lists, you’ll notice our organic toning mists only contain aloe leaf juice, floral waters, and natural herbs and extracts, most of which are organically grown or wildcrafted.
 If you want to give your skin a little pick-me-up throughout the day, simply give yourself a few spritzes—even if you’re wearing makeup, as a natural toning mist also doubles as a setting spray that won’t dry out your complexion like alcohol-based formulas.

 Natural—not commercial—toning products are an integral part of your skin care routine as they will hydrate, calm, balance, tone, and refresh your skin without stripping it of its natural oils.
 The toning step also enhances all of the additional steps of your routine that follow as it helps to enhance the absorption process.